burzaszsolt/react-micro-frontends/README.md

 ## Without docker

-By running the `setup` script from the root folder you'll have all the dependencies installed and it will also handle the building of the micro frontends.
+By running the `setup` script from the root folder you'll have all the dependencies installed and it will also build the micro frontends.
+Once everything is in place the script will start the `json-server` and the `host-app` for you.

 `node setup.js`

 # Running the app

-## With docker

-Since you have already setup the services all you need to do is visiting [http://localhost:3000](http://localhost:3000).

-## Without docker

-If you ran the `setup` script successfully you are one step away from running the app.
-In the root folder there is another script called `run.js`.
-It will start the `json-server` and the `host-app` if you execute `node run.js` in the root directory.

-Now you should be able to visit [http://localhost:3000](http://localhost:3000) where you'll find the app running.
+With both setup options you should be able to visit [http://localhost:3000](http://localhost:3000) where you'll find the app running.